john-waczak/john-waczak.github.io/notes.md

 - Visualizing the Covariant Derivative
 - Differentials that show up in Classical mechanics, e.g. $\delta$, $\partial$, $d$, $\nabla$, etc...
 - Interpretations of quantum mechanics.
 Leonard Susskind had an interesting point about the Many Worlds interpretation: How many worlds are generated when a state like $\lvert \psi \rangle = \frac{\sqrt{3}}{2}\lvert 1 \rangle + \frac{1}{2}\lvert 2 \rangle$ is measured?
 3 worlds with $\lvert 1 \rangle$ and 1 world with $\lvert 2 \rangle$?
+- Computed tomography
+- Sterogram generation (this would be a fun rust project to start)